 Fortunately, in seconds, he loops back around in front of me.
 I take advantage of the opportunity and move backwards, quickly, until my back is against the door.
 Immediately after I move, I regret it.
 Before, with open air behind me, I had the illusion of some sort of freedom.
 Now, with the door pressing into my back, I'm trapped.
 I know it.

-For some reason, I'm half-expecting it, but it still startles me, triggering all kinds of survival instincts.
+I'm half-expecting it, but it still startles me, triggering all kinds of survival instincts.
 I let out a yelp and bring my hands up in front of my face, hopelessly trying to ward him off.
 It doesn't work.

 He bursts into laughter, hysterical, hyena-like, and grabs me by the wrists.
 With a quick jerk, he pulls me off-balance, forcing me forward into his chest, and then he locks his arms behind me to hold me there.